-- If you are taking prescription or non-prescription drugs that may affect your ability to work or that may impact your judgment, you must notify your supervisor immediately so you may be reassigned to appropriate modified work duties if available or removed from the schedule if no modified work duties are available. - Seat belts must always be worn while in a vehicle. - All staff, contractors and students are required to follow the PPE Policy - All staff will receive an orientation session and on the job training.
+- If you are taking prescription or non-prescription drugs that may affect your ability to work or that may impact your judgment, you must notify your supervisor immediately so you may be reassigned to appropriate modified work duties if available or removed from the schedule if no modified work duties are available. - Seat belts must always be worn while in a vehicle. - All staff, contractors and students are required to follow the PPE Policy - All staff will receive an orientation session and on-the-job training.
 It is the responsibility of the employees to obtain all certificates or license required for their positions at their cost unless otherwise stated in Training and Job Descriptions (Section 6).
-Employees wanting to obtain a Government Instructors License is at the employees' cost, but the company will help with the training to ensure the employees' competency. - All staff must be competent to perform their job task - No staff member will be placed in a job position that they are not competent to do.
-If additional training is required to ensure the worker is competent to perform their job task it will be supplied upon a discussion with the immediate supervisor and the staff member. - On occasion, Fleet Safety International performs training for clients who have a drug testing policy, and you may be required to adhere to their policies.
+Employees wanting to obtain a Government Instructors License is at the employees' cost, but the company will help with the training to ensure the employees' competency. - All staff must be competent to perform their job task. - No staff member will be placed in a job position that they are not competent to do.
+If more training is required to ensure the worker is competent to perform their job task, it will be discussed with the immediate supervisor and the staff member, and appropriate training will be provided. - On occasion, Fleet Safety International performs training for clients who have a drug testing policy, and you may be required to adhere to their policies.
 This may include taking a random drug and alcohol test.
-You do have the right to refuse but however the client may refuse to allow you on their site. - On occasion, Fleet Safety International performs training for clients who have personnel in foreign countries.
-In these instances, there are some basic precautions that our employees can take to safeguard themselves against becoming a victim of violence or other crimes.
+You do have the right to refuse but however the client may refuse to allow you on their site. - On occasion, Fleet Safety International provides training for clients who have personnel in foreign countries.
+In these instances, there are some basic precautions that we can use to protect against becoming a victim of violence or other crimes.
 Relevant policies will be developed on a case-by-case basis.

-- Al employers are required to protect the health and safety of all parties at their work sites.
+- All employers must protect the health and safety of all parties at their work sites.
 All workers, regardless of number, also have health and safety rights and obligations.
 To protect workers from illness, injuries and diseases, workers are afforded three fundamental rights.
 Those rights are: - The right to know (about hazards) - The right to refuse (unsafe work) - The right to participate (in health and safety)